Screw: Manufacture

 There are three steps in manufacturing a screw: heading, thread rolling, and coating.
 Screws are normally made from wire, which is supplied in large coils, or round bar stock for larger screws.
 The wire or rod is then cut to the proper length for the type of screw being made; this workpiece is known as a blank.
 It is then cold headed, which is a cold working process.
 Heading produces the head of the screw.
 The shape of the die in the machine dictates what features are pressed into the screw head; for example a flat head screw uses a flat die.
 For more complicated shapes two heading processes are required to get all of the features into the screw head.
 This production method is used because heading has a very high production rate, and produces virtually no waste material.
 Slotted head screws require an extra step to cut the slot in the head; this is done on a slotting machine.
 These machines are essentially stripped down milling machines designed to process as many blanks as possible.

 The blanks are then polished again prior to threading.
 The threads are usually produced via thread rolling; however, some are cut.
 The workpiece is then tumble finished with wood and leather media to do final cleaning and polishing.
 For most screws, a coating, such as electroplating with zinc (galvanizing) or applying black oxide, is applied to prevent corrosion.

 Types of screws

-Body
+Shank

 Threaded fasteners either have a tapered shank or a non-tapered shank.
 Fasteners with tapered shanks are designed to either be driven into a substrate directly or into a pilot hole in a substrate, and most are classed as screws.
 Mating threads are formed in the substrate as these fasteners are driven in.
 Fasteners with a non-tapered shank are generally designed to mate with a nut or to be driven into a tapped hole, and most would be classed as bolts, although some are thread-forming (eg. taptite) and some authorities would treat some as screws when they are used with a female threaded fastener other than a nut.

 Sheet-metal screws do not have the chip-clearing flute of self-tapping screws.
 However, some wholesale vendors do not distinguish between the two kinds.